besure94/TravelApi.Solution/README.md

 #### Additional Requirements for PUT Request

-PUT requests can only be made if the review was written by the person who wrote it.
-In other words, the author's name in the query must match the `author` property in the review.

-When making a PUT request such as `http://localhost:7245/api/reviews/{id}?author=Christopher`, your request needs to include a "body" that includes the review's `reviewId` property, and the review's `author` property.
+When making a PUT request such as `http://localhost:7245/api/reviews/{id}`, your request needs to include a "body" that includes the review's `reviewId` property.
 Example below:

 ```json
 {